 - Able to reflect, question, form their own thoughtful opinions and listen to those of others with respect.

-- With knowledge of a variety of religions and able to identify similarities and differences between these.
+- With knowledge of a variety of religions and able to identify similarities and differences between these and recognise common themes and concepts.

 - Accepting that not all big questions can be answered, but in they can still be reflected on, discussed and wondered upon without fear of judgement.